AFCI – Arc Fault Circuit Interrupters

 An AFCI might activate in situations that are not dangerous and create needless power shortages.
 This can be particularly annoying when an AFCI stalls power to a freezer or refrigerator, allowing its contents to spoil.
 There are a few procedures an electrical contractor can perform to reduce potential “nuisance tripping,” such as:

-Check that the load power wire, panel neutral wire, and load neutral wire are properly connected.
+- Checks the load power wire, panel neutral wire, and load neutral wire properly connect to their respective terminals.

 It is important to distinguish AFCI devices from Ground Fault Circuit Interrupter (GFCI) devices.
 GFCIs detect ground faults when current leaks from a hot (ungrounded) conductor to a grounded object due to a short circuit.

 This situation can be hazardous when a person unintentionally becomes the current’s path to the ground.
 GFCIs function by constantly monitoring the current flow between hot and neutral (grounding) conductors and activate when they sense a difference of 5 milliamps or more.
-Thus, GFCIs are intended to prevent personal injury due to electric shock, while AFCIs prevent personal injury and property damage due to structure fires.
+Thus, the GFCIs prevent personal injury due to electric shock, while AFCIs prevent personal injury and property damage due to structure fires.

-In summary, AFCIs are designed to detect small arcs of electricity, shut down the circuit, and prevent fires or bodily harm.
+In summary, AFCIs detect small arcs of electricity, shut down the circuit, and prevent fires or bodily harm.